 Parrots can eat seafood, such as:

-These types of meat offer the same health benefits as fish.
+These types of meat have the same health benefits as fish.
 They’re rich in vitamins, minerals, and other essential nutrients.
-However, they also contain compounds that can make them harmful to parrots.
-These include:
+However, they also contain compounds that can make them harmful to parrots, including:

-Shellfish have a higher chance of retaining pollutants found in the oceans.
-That’s especially true for shellfish, which rely on eating decay or waste found on the seafloors.
+Shellfish are more likely to retain pollutants that are found in the oceans.
+That’s especially true for shellfish, which rely on eating decay or waste found on the sea floors.